pqnelson/pqnelson.github.com/wiki/note-taking/zettelkasten/extracts-from-luhmann.md

 In the Introduction to _Social Systems_, Luhmann defines some criteria for autopoiesis as (p.11):

 > The theory of self-producing, autopoietic systems can be transferred to the domain of action systems only if one begins with the fact that the elements composing the system can have no duration, and thus must be constantly reproduced by the system these elements comprise.
 This goes far beyond merely replacing defunct parts, and it is not adequately explained by referring to environmental relationships.
-It is not a matter of adaptation, nor is it a matter of metabolism; rather, it is a matter of a peculiar constraint on autonomy arising from the fact that the system would simply cease to exist in any, even the m"t>st favorable, environment if it did not equip the momentary elements that compose it with the capacity for connection, that is , with meaning, and thus reproduce them.
+It is not a matter of adaptation, nor is it a matter of metabolism; rather, it is a matter of a peculiar constraint on autonomy arising from the fact that the system would simply cease to exist in any, even the most favorable, environment if it did not equip the momentary elements that compose it with the capacity for connection, that is , with meaning, and thus reproduce them.
 Different structures may exist to accomplish this, but only ones that can withstand the radical trend toward immediate (and not merely gradual, entropic) dissolution of the elements.

 In _Social Systems_, Luhmann writes (p.169 of the English translation published by Stanford University Press):